mikesol/wall/docs/src/sets-2.md

 # Sets II

-Wall has lots of predefined sets that are a lot like predefined functions - they would be way too annoying to define manually.
+Wall has lots of predefined sets.
 For example, every primitive type in Wall is just set, so we can do stuff like:

 ```
 w> int .== (s+e int 0)